htqqdd/tidysummary/README.md

 # tidysummary

 <!-- badges: start -->

 <!-- badges: end -->

 The goal of tidysummary is to streamlines the analysis of clinical data by automatically selecting appropriate statistical descriptions and inference methods based on variable types.
+See [the vignette](https://htqqdd.github.io/tidysummary/) for more details.

 ## Installation